bioth/gut-microbiota-iron/README.md

 ---

-## 4. Custom Visualization Extensions
+## Extensions of a previously existing package for microbiota visualization

 ###  StackbarExtended